 - Ideas for exercising from a wheelchair or chair

 The internet and local senior centers have loads of resources for keeping seniors moving and engaged.

 Schedule access to/from favorite activities and social gatherings

-A big component in your aging parents checklist is assessing transportation abilities and changes.
+A significant component in your aging parent’s checklist is assessing transportation abilities and changes.

 At some point, most seniors need to modify their driving (only during daylight hours and good weather) or have to turn their keys in altogether.
 This is a critical point in their aging process because social engagement and community are essential to emotional and mental wellbeing.